the-commons-project/commontrust-api/shc-verifier/README.md

 ## Postman Collection

 A Postman collection with sample queries is provided in this repo.
 To authenticate the requests to respective environments, populate a Postman environment with `x-api-key-sandbox` and `x-api-key-production` values, if available.

+## Testing Considerations

+The test environment only supports a limited number of known issuers of sample SMART Health Cards, including `https://spec.smarthealth.cards/examples/issuer`.
+Example SMART Health Cards issued by `https://spec.smarthealth.cards/examples/issuer` can be found [here](https://spec.smarthealth.cards/examples/).
+If you need any additional issuers of sample SMART Health Cards added to this list in order to support your testing, please reach out.